Bikeman868/NPL/docs/LANGUAGE.md

 With what we have seen so far, this would be problematic, but that's because we didn't cover pipes yet!

+In this example we will start to build an application that can serve web pages that are server-side rendered.
+An entire web site would be too much to cover completely, but this example should set you on the right path, and illustrate many of the programming principals of NPL.

 <a name="pipes-application"></a>
 ## Application